devolps-survive/Data-Science-Solutions/README.md

 ## 📌 2.
 Largest Number in a List

 ### Description
-Finds the maximum value in a list using Python built-in and manual approaches.
+Finds the maximum value in a list using Python manual approaches.
 ### Example
     Input: [2, 4, 6, 10, 3]
     Output: 10